amir9480/amir9480/README.md

     <img src="./header.svg" alt="Amir Alizadeh">
 </div>

 I'm Amir Alizadeh, a web backend developer specializing in PHP/Laravel for development.
-Additionally,  I also have experience in JavaScript/Vue.js for creating interactive and user-friendly front-end interfaces.
 I have an interest in low-level graphic programming utilizing OpenGL and Direct3D.
-As an avid coder, I have developed useful extensions for my favorite code editor, VSCode.

 ---